tlsnotary/tlsnotary/data/documentation/TLSNotary_messaging.md

 **rrsapms_rhmac** : *Content*: reliable site RSA encrypted premaster secret half sent from auditor to auditee, concatenated with the HMAC for the master secret (see TLSNotary.pdf for details). *Notes*: Here the master secret is needed because, in order to receive a response to the 'Client Key Exchange' from the server, and thus to find out whether the encrypted PMS was correctly formatted, the client (in this case the auditee) must send the 'Client Finished' message encrypted with the correct client encryption key.

-**cr_sr_hmac_n_e** : the first message sent by the auditee to the auditor for the real TLS handshake (for the site to be audited).
-Contains client random, server random and md5 hmac for the master secret, as well as the public key modulus and exponent for the audited site.
+**cr_sr_hmac_n_e** : *Content*: client random, server random and md5 hmac for the master secret, as well as the public key modulus and exponent for the audited site. *Notes*: This is the first message sent by the auditee to the auditor for the real TLS handshake (for the site to be audited).

 **rsapms_hmacms_hmacek**: *Content*: the encrypted premaster secret half for the auditor, the sha1hmac for the master secret and the sha1 hmac for the expanded keys. *Notes*: the hmac for expanded keys is corrupted with garbage in the section required to produce the server mac key.
 Again, details are in TLSNotary.pdf.